justintea/MoniePlant/README.md

 ## Key Learnings👨🏻‍🎓
 - **"Dubious" nature of state in UseState🔮:** States, as declared in useState(), are very useful for us to indicate and render visual changes.
 However, working with them is not always straightforward (eg. console.log is 'faster' than state change, state cannot be directly passed to assign to variables, promises, etc)
-- **States & props design🔗:** Midwweek, I had to refactor the code due to 2 reasons: introducing routes via React Router, and also allowing certain components to access particular states that had to be shared (eg. position, shared between Airtable and Portfolio).
+- **States & props design🔗:** Midweek, I had to refactor the code due to 2 reasons: introducing routes via React Router, and also allowing certain components to access particular states that had to be shared (eg. position, shared between Airtable and Portfolio).
 Could I have thought of this beforehand or even at the design phase?
 I wonder...
 - **Celebrate daily wins🎉:** We are doing everything almost for the first time!
 Cherish the win with self and congratulating progress can be uplifting in this journey!

 ## Future Improvements🧊